 My air and heating horror story started this past summer.
 My wife and I live in Mesa Arizona, which can get well over 100 degrees in the summer.
 Air conditioning is practically a must here, so when our air conditioner wasn’t working as well as it should we tried to get it fixed as soon as possible.
-Since there is no shortage of HVAC contractors who specialize in air conditioners and furnace repair near us, it was a simple matter of Googling someone in our area and have them come out to our home.
+Since there is no shortage of HVAC contractors who specialize in air conditioners and furnace repair near us, it was a simple matter of Googling someone in our area and have them come out to our home especially when we hear that HVAC cleaning saves energy which inturn could save us money as well.

 This turned out to be a big mistake.